 The authentication flow employed by the German eID server is depicted in Figures 3-5 that follow, which correspond to the three phases of the communication process for establishing authentication, namely the initiation, the interaction and the completion.
 The sequence of steps in each phase is summarized on the right of each Figure:

 A) Initiation

 Figure 3 - General message flow initiation (SAML)

+- Generate link to presumed tcTokenURL

-- 1. Forward presumed tcTokenURL to eID-Client - 2.
-Call tcTokenURL at eService - 3.
-Redirect to SAML Processor incl.
-AuthnRequest - 4.
-Call of SAML Processor incl.
+- Forward presumed tcTokenURL to eID-Client

+- 2. Call tcTokenURL at eService

+- Redirect to SAML Processor incl.
+AuthnRequest

+- Call of SAML Processor incl.
 AuthnRequest